 6. Stay Connected With People

 One of the longest follow-up studies ever conducted is the Harvard Study of Adult Development.
 It found that people with positive relationships lived longer and were happier overall.
-Even a short chat with a friend can make a big difference.
+Even a short chat with a friend can make a big difference and strengthen your daily habits for longevity.

 Start Small, Stay Consistent

 If you want to live a longer and healthier life, you do not need to have a perfect plan or go off on a long list of things that you want to do.
 Choose one habit and focus your attention on developing it until it becomes a regular part of your way of life.
-The simple things you do on a daily basis add up to a healthy and happy lifestyle.
+These daily habits for longevity may seem small, but they stack up over time.